Welcome

 What is Native?

-Eklund Garden is stocked with plants that are native to the northeastern United States, with an emphasis on plants that are thought to be native to Connecticut.
+Eklund Garden is stocked with plants that are native to the greater northeastern United States, with an emphasis on plants that are thought to be native to Connecticut.
 Natural ranges for a particular plant species are not always well-known due to poor records, and various botanical resources may conflict with each other.
 We do our best.

 Due to climate changes, plants that once survived in Connecticut at the southern edge of their range may now find the climate too hot and dry, and plants that once grew only as far north as New Jersey or Pennsylvania may now find Connecticut to be within their new "natural" range.
 Our plantings reflect the realities of a warmer, dryer climate than what colonists found several hundred years ago.